amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

         QObject.__init__(self)
 ```

-*Snippet 39*
+*Snippet 39 - We have created a class Backend that inherits a QObject.
+We can connect this class to QML because of its inheritance*

-Connect it to the main.py
+Connect it to the `main.py`

 > main.py
 >